jamiehodge/rack-conditional-forms/README.md

     require 'rack/conditional-forms'
     use Rack::ConditionalForms

-To use Rack::SslEnforcer in your Rails application, add the following line to your application config file (config/application.rb for Rails 3, config/environment.rb for Rails 2):
+To use Rack::ConditionalForms in your Rails application, add the following line to your application config file (config/application.rb for Rails 3, config/environment.rb for Rails 2):

     config.middleware.use Rack::ConditionalForms